mirceabucerzan/flavoury-android/README.md

 * App Settings

 ## Set Up
 This project is dependent on Firebase and Google Sign In.
-For obvious reasons, the Firebase configuration file (`google-services.json`) was not checked in.
+For obvious reasons, the real Firebase configuration file (`google-services.json`) was not checked in.

+[A dummy config file exists in the `mock/` source set in the `sign_in` feature module in order for CI builds to work.]

 In order to get things working, you will need to:
 1. [Create a Firebase project and associate the app with it](https://firebase.google.com/docs/android/setup);